brunohenriquedeveloper/E-commerce-Product-Page/README.md

 This project was created by Front-End Mentor with a focus on training the intermediate skills of HTML, CSS and JavaScript with the purpose of helping beginners to make a form and submitting information combined with a responsive landing page.
-In this project i learned to use a Javascript and the DOM manipulation and improving my css skills by doing a mobile version for different screen sizes, great responsive and web development lessons.
+In this project
+I learned to use a Javascript and the DOM manipulation and improving my css skills by doing a mobile version for different screen sizes, great responsive and web development lessons, I also learned how to build a carousel of images and how to implement keyframes effects.

 Watch the preview of this project at this <a href="https://e-commerce-product-page-silk.vercel.app/">link</a>